JoseMMorales/Scrolling.Project/README.md

 ### **User Stories**
 ```
 As a user,
-I would like to navigate through the page when clicking the NavBar menu.
+I would like to navigate through the page when clicking the Navbar menu.
 So I want to see the content changing with a smooth scrolling event.

 As a user,
-I would like to see a highlighted section in the NavBar when is clicked.
+I would like to see a highlighted section in the Navbar when is clicked.
 So I can identify the section where I currently am.

 As a user,